ryanhaticus/COMS327/README.md

 - `escape` to exit any interface.
 - `up arrow` to navigate in certain interfaces.
 - `down arrow` to navigate in certain interfaces.
+- `f` to fly between maps.
+After enabling fly, you'll be prompted to enter coordinates `x` and `y` like so: `<x> <y>`.
+When you hit enter, you will land in the desired map.

 ## Buildings

 The game features two buildings, a Pokemon Center (C) and a Pokemart (M).
 Upon pathing to a respective building, you can open the building's interface with the `>` key.
 In order to close the interface, press the `<` key.
 In the future, you'll be able to buy power ups and items in these two buildings.

+## Debugging

+This iteration of the project contains a `--debug` flag.
+You can run the sudo debugger by using this flag.
+If the developers left any debugging comments in the code, they will be output to a `debug.txt` in the same direction as `./main` when the flag is enabled.
+Feel free to enable this feature for some easter eggs.